 Water plays an important role in the concept of the gardens.
 Its trickling and gurgling sounds in the fountains and ponds, the irrigation channels and waterfalls invite you to slow down your pace and just enjoy the moment.
 Flowers big and small are everywhere, their fragrance filling the air and making your head dizzy.
 Orange trees, such a typical tree also in the city’s streets, come with the promise of sweet fruit and childhood dreams.

 The gardens supplied the household with food, but besides this practicality the pleasure factor is obvious.
-The gardens are here for everyone to enjoy.
+The gardens of the Real Alcazar are here for everyone to enjoy.
 To find satisfaction in the orderly lines of the hedge rows.
 And to rest your eyes over the delicious greenness while enjoying the views from the Grotto Gallery.
 To cool down in the shade of wind-breaking walls where water all around you fills the air with the promise of refreshment.

 One element of the garden stands out: The Mercury Pond with its prominent Mercury figure in the middle.
 Textured stone in the background mimic the look of rocks as you would find them in a grotto, encrusted with shells, corroded by seawater.